 Things to do in Ely with Kids

 The Cambridgeshire city of Ely (AKA the Isle of Ely) is most recognisable for the magnificent cathedral perched on a hill, which in times past was an island.
 If you’re wondering where you’ve seen it before it could be the cover of Pink Floyd’s The Division Bell album cover.
-Aside from being the most picturesque place in the fens, there’s also a lot of things to do in Ely with kids.
+Ely is one of the most picturesque places in the fens.
+There is also a lot of things to do in Ely with kids.
 This makes it a great day out or a side trip from Cambridge.
 Here are five things we love to do in Ely with kids:

 1. Ely Cathedral

 Ely sits as an island above the low-lying Cambridgeshire fens.
 Because of this Ely Cathedral is visible for miles around and is known as the Ship of the Fens.
 You can’t miss it.
 Ely is a small city, and the cathedral dominates.

 Ely Cathedral is awe-inspiring from all angles.
 You can visit the foyer, gift shop and stroll around the grounds for free, which is enough for us.
 I would love to do the tower tour one day, but children have to be over 10, so that’s on hold for a few years.
 Alternatively, you can pay a fee to walk the length of the interior.

 2. Ely Museums

 For a small town, Ely has several museums to visit.
 If you are interested in the history of Ely and the fens the head to the Ely Museum at the Old Gaol.
 It is a bright museum that covers the history of the area all the way from prehistoric times to the 20th century.

 For a slice of national history, try Cromwell’s House.
 Cromwell is a divisive character from English history who ultimately helped shape democracy as we know it.
 The museum provides a snapshot of what life was like for the Cromwells.